anybox/Faire/articles/part2.md

 While nothing forbids that in the world of CQRS, __Use Cases__ are a much better starting point.

+This is not a subject of itself.
+It's many.
+DDD, BDD, Cucumber...

+__The goal of this part is to give you an understanding of CQRS base concepts.
+What this is definitely not: a thorough guide on all the good processes and practices to do that yourself in prod__

+(Eventually, that's what that series of articles is meant to be)

 So rather than